 Try as you might, life happens.
 There are plenty of ways your child may find themselves with a broken, painful, or knocked-out tooth.
 While we hope your son or daughter never experiences a dental emergency, we’re here to help should one of these scary situations occur.
-We offer same-day emergency appointments and use the latest dental technology to get your little one out of pain and protect their precious smile as soon as possible.
+We offer same-day emergency dental appointments and use the latest dental technology to get your little one out of pain and protect their precious smile as soon as possible.

-Is your child overdue for their bi-yearly visit?
-Are you looking for a children’s dentist to create a custom mouthguard to protect their teeth?
 We want to help you protect your favorite smile!
 However, we know that you may have a few questions before scheduling their appointment.
 To help, we have listed a few frequently asked questions below.

 Are My Child’s Baby Teeth Important to Their Overall Health?

-Since primary teeth aren’t permanent, many parents wonder whether they are important to their oral and overall health.
+Since primary (baby) teeth aren’t permanent, many parents wonder whether they are important to their oral and overall health.
 The answer?
 Absolutely yes!
 In addition to helping your little one smile at the park, their baby teeth also allow them to chew their favorite meal and enunciate their words.
-That is why our team goes above and beyond to keep their smile in pristine condition from their first baby tooth to their last molar!
+That is why our dental team goes above and beyond to keep their smile in pristine condition from their first baby tooth to their last molar!

 Why Is It Important for a Child to See the Dentist at an Early Age?

-According to the American Academy of Pediatric Dentistry, patients should schedule their child’s first visit to the dentist around 12 months of age or when their first tooth erupts.
+According to the American Academy of Pediatric Dentistry, parents should schedule their child’s first visit to the dentist around 12 months of age or when their first tooth erupts.
 In the short-term, visiting the dentist at an early age ensures their teeth are free from tooth decay and cavities.
 Plus, these routine visits often give parents guidance on what to expect from their child’s ever-changing smile and how to care for it properly.
 In the long run, starting routine visits at a young age can instill good oral care habits and prevent a dental phobia from developing!

-Does My Child Need X-Rays?
+Does My Child Need Dental X-Rays?

 X-rays are a valuable tool that allows us to see what is going on between your child’s teeth.
 However, they may not need any taken during their first couple of visits.
-Once their teeth begin to grow in close together, we recommend having them completed so we can get a deeper look at the condition of their teeth and gums.
+Once their teeth begin to grow close together, we recommend having them completed so we can get a deeper look at the condition of their teeth and gums.
 If you are unsure if your child needs to have X-rays taken at their next appointment, don’t hesitate to ask!

 What Should I Do If My Child Has a Toothache?

 If your child is wincing when they eat or share with you that they are experiencing pain stemming from their mouth, it is important to ask questions.
 For example, which tooth is bothering them?
 What does the sensation feel like?
 How long have they felt the discomfort?
-From there, ask them if they are comfortable with you taking a look in their mouth.
+From there, ask them if they are comfortable with you looking in their mouth.
 If they agree, look for any inflammation, bleeding, or other abnormal symptoms.
 From there, schedule an appointment with our kid’s dentist for an exam!
 We will treat the root of the issue so your child gets the fast, effective relief they deserve.